prismspecs/design-investigations/readme.md

 + [r/MidJourney](https://www.reddit.com/r/midjourney/)
 + [r/dalle2](https://www.reddit.com/r/dalle2/)
 + [CivitAI (gallery but primarily a model database)](https://civitai.com/)

-# Day 2: Deep dive into AI image generation

-## Game/Exercise: Guess the Prompt
-Reverse engineering image prompts (show an image, guess a prompt): Attempt to recreate an image as accurately as possible by coming up with a prompt for SD.
-The class will see the same image.

 ## Getting Started with A1111
 Automatic1111, also known as Stable Diffusion Web UI, is an interface for stable diffusion based image generation models.
 Whereas Dall-E and MidJourney are closed, proprietary systems, "stable diffusion" is an open constellation of various interfaces and models.
 This makes it more complicated to use but much more powerful and versatile.
 SD is far more advanced than the others, including the ability to create video, run custom scripts, make seamless textures, and more.